ekxide/iceoryx2-book/source/fundamentals/communication-model.md

 * When creating a service, a participant defines the terms for communication by specifying the messaging pattern and quality-of-service properties
-* When operning a service, a participant may specify its own quality-of-service properties, however they must be compatible in order for communication to occur
+* When opening a service, a participant may specify its own quality-of-service properties, however they must be compatible in order for communication to occur

 This service-centric approach provides several advantages: it decouples